barelyknown/enum_to_sym/README.md

 ```

-This gem changes that behavior so that enum columns return a symbol instead.
+This gem changes that behavior so that enum attributes return symbols instead.

 ```ruby
 class Foo < ActiveRecord::Base